LRSORRENTI/Website-Analysis/UpcomingClients/TrueLineFence/01_Overview.md

 &
 https://truelinefencecompany.com/crown-point-fence-company/

+## Form Centering:

 On this page https://truelinefencecompany.com/fence-types/wood-fence/ the form field seems cut off and not centered within the div or parent element

+The contact form on the main page https://truelinefencecompany.com/, would look cleaner if the form elements were centered, and maybe had an additonal padding on all four sides?

+I noticed in the footer these links don't have the same hover effect text color change as the other footer items: USEFUL LINKS
+About Us
+Commercial Fence Solutions
+Residential Fence Installation
+Resources